-Any light passenger vehicle registered in the UK on or after August 1st 1998 will require a type approved towbar and towball (to 94/20/ EC).
+Any light passenger vehicle registered in the UK on or after August 1st 1998 will require a type approved towbar and towball (to 94/20/EC or UN ECE R55).
 Failure to fit a homologated towbar and towball could result in a prosecution and invalidation of your insurance cover.
 Always check with your car manufacturer or towbar manufacturer if in doubt.